nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `KeepInTouch` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - View command list**

 **MSS**

-1. User requests to list persons
+1. User requests to view command list.
-2. AddressBook shows a list of persons
+2. KeepInTouch shows the command list.
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person

     Use case ends.

+**Use case: UC02 - Add a new contact**

+**MSS**

+1. User requests to add a new contact.
+2. KeepInTouch adds the contact to the list.
+3. KeepInTouch shows the updated list of contacts.

+    Use case ends.

 **Extensions**

+* 1a.
+User inputs incomplete or invalid data.

+    * 1a1.
+KeepInTouch shows a message indicating incomplete or invalid data.

+      Use case resumes at step 1.

+**Use case: UC03 - Delete a contact**

+**MSS**

+1. User requests to delete a contact.
+2. KeepInTouch deletes the contact.

+    Use case ends.

+**Extensions**

+* 1a.
+User inputs a contact that does not exist.

+    * 1a1.
+KeepInTouch shows a message indicating the non-existent contact.

+      Use case ends.

 * 2a.
-The list is empty.
+The contact list is empty.

+    * 2a1.
+KeepInTouch shows a message indicating the empty contact list.

       Use case ends.

+**Use case: UC04 - View all contacts**

+**MSS**

+1. User requests to view all contacts.
+2. KeepInTouch shows all contacts.

+    Use case ends.

+**Extensions**

-* 3a.
-The given index is invalid.
+* 2a.
+The contact list is empty.

-    * 3a1.
-AddressBook shows an error message.
+    * 2a1.
+KeepInTouch shows a message indicating the empty contact list.

+      Use case ends.

+**Use case: UC05 - View all notes**

+**MSS**

+1. User requests to view all notes.
+2. KeepInTouch shows all notes.

+    Use case ends.

+**Extensions**

+* 2a.
+There are no notes exists.

+    * 2a1.
+KeepInTouch shows a message indicating the non-existent notes.

+      Use case ends.

+**Use case: UC06 - Add notes to a contact**

+**MSS**

+1. User requests to add notes to a contact.
+2. KeepInTouch adds the notes to the contact.

+    Use case ends.

+**Extensions**

+* 1a.
+User inputs incomplete data.

+    * 1a1.
+KeepInTouch shows a message indicating incomplete data.

+      Use case resumes at step 1.

+* 1b.
+User inputs a contact that does not exist.

+    * 1b1.
+KeepInTouch shows a message indicating the non-existent contact.

+      Use case resumes at step 1.

+**Use case: UC07 - Delete notes from a contact**

+**MSS**

+1. User requests to delete notes from a contact.
+2. KeepInTouch deletes the notes from the contact.

+    Use case ends.

+**Extensions**

+* 1a.
+User inputs incomplete data.

+    * 1a1.
+KeepInTouch shows a message indicating incomplete data.

+      Use case ends.

+* 1b.
+User inputs a contact that does not exist.

+    * 1b1.
+KeepInTouch shows a message indicating the non-existent contact.

+      Use case ends.

+* 1c.
+User inputs notes that does not exist.

+    * 1c1.
+KeepInTouch shows a message indicating the non-existent notes.

+      Use case ends.

+**Use case: UC08 - Add an event**

+**MSS**

+1. User requests to add an event.
+2. KeepInTouch adds the event.

+    Use case ends.

+**Extensions**

+* 1a.
+User inputs incomplete data.

+    * 1a1.
+KeepInTouch shows a message indicating incomplete data.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-*{More to be added}*
+**Use case: UC09 - Delete an event**

+**MSS**

+1. User requests to delete an event.
+2. KeepInTouch deletes the event.

+    Use case ends.

+**Extensions**

+* 1a.
+User inputs incomplete data.

+    * 1a1.
+KeepInTouch shows a message indicating incomplete data.

+      Use case ends.

+* 1b.
+User inputs an event that does not exist.

+    * 1b1.
+KeepInTouch shows a message indicating the non-existent event.

+      Use case ends.

+**Use case: UC10 - Exit the program**

+**MSS**

+1. User requests to exit the program.
+2. KeepInTouch exits the program.

+    Use case ends.

 ### Non-Functional Requirements